 With technological advances and the rise of remote working, the mining industry is susceptible to new and advanced cyber threats and attacks that can cause incredible damage for both mines and suppliers.
 The GMG/MM-ISAC Cybersecurity Working Group aims to foster awareness, develop a culture of cybersecurity, and provide guidance for the global industry.

 As the mining industry acquires more sophisticated and efficient digital technologies, these technologies also create new risks for potential cyber threats and attacks.
-These include data breaches, system/equipment shutdown and hacking, phishing, infiltration through third-party access, and cyberespionage.
+These risks include data breaches, system/equipment shutdown and hacking, phishing, infiltration through third-party access, and cyberespionage.
 Most of these attacks are targeted at mid-to-large size organizations and can potentially be associated with cyberterrorism.
 Attacks can result in revenue loss, reputational impact, and misuse of classified information.

 Adopting prudent security measures and implementing an integrated cybersecurity management framework is essential for any mining organization to prevent service disruption and react to threats.
 It is critical to build reliable, secure, and resilient mining operations, to enable secure convergence between operational technology/information technology (OT/IT), and to drive accountability across the entire value chain.

 This working group aims to guide mining stakeholders as they look to design safe, secure, reliable, and resilient cybersecurity infrastructure that adheres to regulatory, trust, and privacy best practices.

 The group works in partnership with the Mining and Metals Information Sharing Analysis Centre (MM-ISAC) to collaborate on and identify existing projects and prevent duplication.

 GMG Webinar | Rob Labbé: Building Cyber Resilience in Mining and Metals